Hales Corners Historical Society Programs

 Milwaukee's Women in History

-Presented by Anita Pietrykowski, Historical Educator, Forest Home Cemetery
+Presented by Anita Pietrykowski, Author and Historical Educator, Forest Home Cemetery

 Strong women helped build Milwaukee, and many of them now rest in Forest Home Cemetery.
 This program focuses on the accomplishments of remarkable women such as Elizabeth Plankinton, Dr. Laura Ross Wolcott, Susan Frackelton, and Dickey Chapelle, among others.Join us in the Ben Hunt Room on the lower level of the Hales Corners Library at 5885 S. 116th Street in Hales Corners.

 All Hales Corners Historical Society events are free and open to the public.